ansys/pyfluent/doc/source/user_guide/session/session.rst

 Solution mode sessions
 ----------------------

-The above ``solver`` session object exposes a variety of Python child objects that provide access to the data and functions of the connected Fluent solver.
+The above :obj:`~ansys.fluent.core.session_solver.Solver` session object exposes a variety of Python child objects that provide access to the data and functions of the connected Fluent solver.
 A consistent interface style is maintained across those Python objects and each object adopts a specific responsibility that is reflected in its particular interface.
-For instance, the ``solver`` session provides child objects for solver settings and field data access respectively.
+For instance, the :obj:`~ansys.fluent.core.session_solver.Solver` session provides child objects for solver settings and field data access respectively.
 You can see these ``fields`` and ``settings`` children by executing ``dir(solver)``.
 You can discover the children of ``fields`` and ``settings`` by calling ``dir(solver.fields)`` and ``dir(solver.settings)`` respectively, and so on: